sheltermanager/asm3/doc/manual/csvimportfields.rst

     Y/N/U to indicate yes/no/unknown
 ANIMALGOODWITHKIDS
     Y/N/U to indicate yes/no/unknown
-ANIMALCOMMENTS
+ANIMALDESCRIPTION
-    Some comments to put in the animal's comment field.
+    Some comments to put in the animal's description field.
 ANIMALHIDDENDETAILS
     Some comments for the animal's hidden details field.
 ANIMALMARKINGS